Mentoring [supplementary chapter]

 organised discussion on these topics

 This is an exciting agenda in which the mentor provides support at each stage of the teaching cycle.
 Indeed, in many ways the mentor–student relationship is very close to that which is discussed in relation to social constructivist models of learning.
 Thus the mentor ‘assists the performance' and ‘scaffolds the understanding' of the student learner, as he or she constructs his or her own skills and understanding in the classroom context.
-Initially then, as a trainee, you may need direct support by explanation, modeling and guidance with the analysis of issues and with evaluation.
+Initially then, as a trainee, you may need direct support by explanation, modelling and guidance with the analysis of issues and with evaluation.
 Gradually, however, you will become sufficiently confident to teach more independently.
 Greater challenges will be faced (larger groups, longer teaching sessions, more complex teaching aims) and you will begin to monitor your performance more independently.
 Collaborative teaching will reinforce these emergent skills and understandings as you get more experience.